Mr-AnujShukla/bookmanagementsys-_api/README.md

 # Book Management System

+### About the Project:-
 **Description:** This project is a simple Book Management System built using the GoFr framework with a MySQL database for storing book information.

-### About the Project:-
-It is book management system which has 3 fields book id, book title and book author name,
+The system allows users to perform **CRUD**(_Create, Read, Update, Delete_) operations on a collection of books.

 Before starting this project make sure your go is up-to-date and intalled in your system. if not then you can download it from [here](https://go.dev/).